csmtaacil/-carmi/courses/index.md

 layout: risc_en
 title: Carmi Merimovich, Courses dtaught
 ---
-# Course taught
+# Courses (taught and being teached)

 ## (I will, at some point, fill in the history...
-In the meantime more historic details can be found in the [unmainted site.](www2.mta.ac.il/~carmi)
+In the meantime historic details can be found in this [unmainted site.](http://www2.mta.ac.il/~carmi)

 Upcoming Semester
 - [2020-1A Introduction to Operating Systems](2020-1A-OS/)